cagov/design-system/docs/pages/why-web-components.md

 ### Web components work anywhere

 <a href="https://custom-elements-everywhere.com/">All framework support web components</a>.
 You get this component model with its API built into all browsers.
 If you still need to support Internet Explorer, a polyfill is available.
-We use @webcomponents/webcomponentsjs on covid19.ca.gov.
+We use <a href="https://github.com/webcomponents/polyfills/tree/master/packages/webcomponentsjs">@webcomponents/webcomponentsjs</a> on covid19.ca.gov.

 ### Web components help ensure longevity of code